 So-called bulletproof “masks” do exist – and they are often used by military and swat teams alike.
 But can they really offer adequate protection?
-Well, Mat Carriker of Demolition Ranch tested one out for himself to find out.
+Well, Matt Carriker of Demolition Ranch tested one out for himself to find out.

 Check out how the bulletproof mask held up in the video below:

 In the video, Carriker explains that the mask is level 2 bulletproof, meaning that it is rated to hold up against .22 long rifle, 9mm, and .40 caliber shots.